staticQuill/pomodora-docs/README.md

 - Your timer will run down.
 When it reaches 0 seconds, you will hear another notification sound as long as you have not navigated away from the page
 - At this point, you can start your next timer

-> If you navigate away from the timer page, your notifications will not sound until you press your next "Start work/break timer" button.
+> If you navigate away from the timer page, your notifications may not sound until you press your next "Start work/break timer" button.
+This is due to protections put in place by your browser to prevent unwanted sound!

 > You can mute notifications in general through the Pomodora Dash dashboard gadget